 It has been hotter than hell here.
 And the top floors of old buildings aren’t conducive to rapid cooling or anything.
 I shouldn’t bitch, because it’s starting to cool off now, and I’m sure things will be peachy.
 Nothing like last summer in Seattle, where I had to get drunk every night just to get any sleep.

-I saw Star Wars twice over the extended holiday weekend, and you’re probably expecting me to say that I loved it and I have been waiting since I was a kid, or that it was completely stupid and that George Lucas should shove Jar Jar Binks up his ass, along with his fucking ewok-esque charaters obviously added to the movie to market to 8 year old kids.
+I saw Phantom Menace twice over the extended holiday weekend, and you’re probably expecting me to say that I loved it and I have been waiting since I was a kid, or that it was completely stupid and that George Lucas should shove Jar Jar Binks up his ass, along with his fucking ewok-esque charaters obviously added to the movie to market to 8 year old kids.
 Well, it’s a little of both, and it’s the biggest and most disproportionate list of pros and cons that I could even list for a movie.
 Let me try:

-The joy of watching a new star wars film. the fact that i had all of the toys when i was a kid. the music. the sound. the design of some of the new cities. a lot of the lightsaber dueling. the characters that were in the other 3 movies that appear in this one. the way ewan macgregor sounds and moves very much like a young alec guiness. the silver SR-71-looking ship. a lot of the pod race. saying pulp fiction lines during samuel l jackson’s parts. the part where yoda makes a “mmmmmm” sound and it almost sounds like he’s going to imitate homer simpson. natalie portman, when she doesn’t have on all the makeup. there’s probably more, but i’ll stop here.
+The joy of watching a new Star Wars film. the fact that i had all of the toys when i was a kid. the music. the sound. the design of some of the new cities. a lot of the lightsaber dueling. the characters that were in the other 3 movies that appear in this one. the way ewan macgregor sounds and moves very much like a young alec guiness. the silver SR-71-looking ship. a lot of the pod race. saying pulp fiction lines during samuel l jackson’s parts. the part where yoda makes a “mmmmmm” sound and it almost sounds like he’s going to imitate homer simpson. natalie portman, when she doesn’t have on all the makeup. there’s probably more, but i’ll stop here.

-The entire movie is marketed toward 8 year old boys.
+The entire movie is marketed toward eight-year old boys.
 Jar Jar Binks.
 Anakin Skywalker.
 The killer droids.
 The pacing.
 The length.
 The somewhat cryptic governmental subplot.
 Anakin Skywalker flying in space and destroying the space station, allegedly by accident.
 Darth Maul’s total lack of personality.
 (Darth Vader was a prick, but at least he talked to you during the duel.)
 The utter predictability of certain plot points.
 Almost every animated creature.
 The lack of more personal combat, instead of huge combat scenarios.
 (A bunch of one CGI character against a bunch of another – who cares?)
 Natalie Portman with all of that shit on her face, acting like she just overdosed on quaaludes.
 Anakin Skywalker.

 Okay, enough about that.